TheTexta/obsidian-main/Psychology/Social Psychology/Altruism.md

 To do something nice completely selflessly.
 You can argue there is no such thing as being completely altruistic.
-In psychology we don't care if there is anything that is truly altruism, we are just interested in what causes altruism.
+In [[psychology]] we don't care if there is anything that is truly altruism, we are just interested in what causes altruism.

-Evolutionary psychologist suggest that altruistic behaviour is a way to protect the genetic material for the species.
-The temporoparietal junction is larger in those that are more altruistic.
+[[Evolutionary Psychology|Evolutionary psychologist]] suggest that altruistic behaviour is a way to protect the genetic material for the species.
+The [[temporoparietal junction]] is larger in those that are more altruistic.
 Therefor the tendency to be altruistic is genetic.

-The [[Bystander effect]], when alone you're more likely to help someone.
+The [[bystander effect]], when alone you're more likely to help someone.

 # Why do people help those if they aren't altruistic.
 ### Helping - Self interest